1955 Carmarthenshire County Council election: Overview of the result

 After six years under Labour control, the election produced a very close result with 29 Labour candidates, 28 Independents and 2 Plaid Cymru candidates being returned after the contested elections.
 With the support of the two Plaid Cymru members, the Independents then proceeded to take seven of the eight aldermanic vacancies and to offer the other to the President of Plaid Cymru, Gwynfor Evans with the result that the Independent group regained control of the authority.

 Boundary changes

 There were no boundary changes at this election.

 Retiring aldermen

 The aldermen who retired at the election were ...

 A number of retiring councilors stood down to allow retiring aldermen to be returned unopposed.
 These included the members for Kidwelly, Llanelly Division 2, 6 and 7, Pontyberem and Westfa.
-Four of these members would not be returned to the new council the aldermen were not re-elected.
+Four of these members would not be returned to the new council as the aldermen were not re-elected.
 At Llansawel, Alderman David Thomas withdrew rather than face a contest.